-Michigan's only known wild wolverine will be on display at the visitor center at Bay City State Recreation Area April 29 through June 30, 2013.
+Michigan's only known wild wolverine is now on display at the visitor center at Bay City State Recreation Area.

-The animal was found dead by hikers last winter at Sanilac County's Minden State Game Area, where it had lived for much of the previous six years.
+The animal was found dead by hikers in 2012 at Sanilac County's Minden State Game Area, where it had lived for much of the previous six years.
 The wolverine was first discovered by coyote hunters who treed it while running hounds near Bad Axe on Feb.
 24, 2004.

 It was the first wolverine ever verified as living in the wild in Michigan.
 Michigan is known as the Wolverine State because it was a center for trade in the early trapping industry and wolverine pelts from the north and west of Michigan came through the state.
 Biologists say that if wolverines were native to Michigan, they were extirpated about 200 years ago.